 Arts – The arts can help with the aesthetics of an event and make an event pop.
 Performing arts consist of musical performances to dancing.

 Religion and philosophy help us to understand the different values or cultures and religion (another aspect of sociology as well).
-We live in a place that is extremely diverse and we won’t always be planning events that are easy and straight-laced, at least I hope not.
+We live in a place that is exceptionally diverse, and we won’t always be planning events that are easy and straight-laced, at least I hope not.

 To clarify, this was a post that is a summation of my original intern project.
 This is linked elsewhere on D&S, but perhaps this will help provide some clarity.
 Also, feel free to drop a comment or email me!